rebekahross/startup/README.md

 What I learned from doing the Start Up Deliverable - HTML and CSS

 I learned that the internet is a great tool to use when trying to learn more.
 I learned that when I don't know how to do something in HTML or CSS, there are many resources I can turn to.
 I learned how to make my pages connect through links.
 I learned how to use Bootstrap better.
 I tried to learn how to design a layout that would be intiuitive for a user

+What I learned from doing the Simon Javascript

+ I think this is a pretty difficult concept.
+Javascript is difficult to understand and incorporate, but one thing I learned is to start small and work bigger from there.
+My code and implementation does not need to be perfect on the first run through or attempt, so I just need to get plugging along and making an effort to improve my code and understand what is happening in the code.